Last updated: June 24, 2025

 What is a mortgage refinance and why would you consider it?

-Mortgage refinancing can help you hit the reset button on your home loan.
-It might help you lower your monthly payments, get a better interest rate, change the term length of your mortgage, or all of the above!
-The benefits of a mortgage refinance will depend on your unique financial circumstances.
-If you think that a new monthly payment or loan term might work better for your budget, then you may want to consider your options for a mortgage refinance.
+Mortgage refinancing may help you lower your monthly payments, get a better interest rate, change the term length of your mortgage, or use your equity to access cash.
+The potential benefits of a mortgage refinance may depend on your unique financial circumstances.
+For example, if you think a new monthly payment or loan term works better for your budget, then you may want to consider a mortgage refinance.

 What do you need to refinance your home?